 A solemn Buddhist statue guards the front entrance.

 And off we go, making our way up the creaking wooden ramp.

-There are a few points along the way where you can peek through to the downwards ramp…didn’t catch anyone coming though!
+There are a few points along the way where you can peek through to the downwards ramp…didn’t see anyone though!

-Reaching the very top, the hexagonal ceiling is really something else…what a phenomenal structure!
+Reaching the very top, the hexagonal ceiling is really something else!

 Visitors have been coming to Sazae-do for over 200 years since the Edo period.
 Many, as you can see, have left their mark behind!

 And back we go, down the second spiraling ramp…

 …to meet the guardian at the exit!